 The Snohomish County Health Department manages and maintains a variety of public records.
 Records are available for inspection and duplication unless specifically exempted by law.

 You are entitled to either inspect the records yourself at our offices or you may receive copies of them after paying a copying fee.
 The more precisely you can identify the record you seek, the more responsive we can be.

 For records related to septic systems, view our As-Built Records page.
 We also have property records related to wells.
 Information such as street address, Property Tax Account number, or property ownership is needed to locate property records.

 - Use the Public Records Request Portal.

 - Complete a Request for Public Records form (PDF).
-You can mail, fax, or deliver the form in person to the Snohomish Health District.
+You can mail, fax, or deliver the form in person to the Snohomish County Health Department.

 - Within 5 business days of receiving your request, we will respond in one or more of the following ways:

 - Make the records available for your review

 - Provide a link to a website for the specific records requested

 - Copy the records for mailing or pick up